-number string Description -1 AUTOMATIC Applies the default level of presolve processing 0 NONE Disables presolver 1 BASIC Performs minimal presolve processing 2 MODERATE Applies a higher level of presolve processing 3 AGGRESSIVE Applies the highest level of presolve processing specifies the number of threads to use in the subproblem solver (if the chosen solver method supports multithreading).
-By default, the number of threads is either 1 or the setting that is used for the NTHREADS= option in the DECOMP statement divided by the number of blocks in the decomposition (rounded down), whichever is greater.
+number string Description -1 AUTOMATIC Applies the default level of presolve processing 0 NONE Disables presolver 1 BASIC Performs minimal presolve processing 2 MODERATE Applies a higher level of presolve processing 3 AGGRESSIVE Applies the highest level of presolve processing specifies the number of threads to use in the subproblem solver (if the selected solver method supports multithreading).
+The value of the NTHREADS= option in the PERFORMANCE statement, which is described in the section "PERFORMANCE Statement" on page 19, serves as the overall capacity for the number of active threads that can run at one time.
+By default, the number of subproblem threads is $t = \max(1, \min(s, \lfloor p/n \rfloor))$, where s is the value of the NTHREADS= option in the DECOMP_SUBPROB statement, p is the value of the NTHREADS= option in the PERFORMANCE statement, $n = \max(1, \lfloor d/m \rfloor)$ is the number of blocks being processed simultaneously, d is the number of block threads, and m is the number of compute nodes (which can be more than one, when you run the decomposition algorithm in distributed mode).